America uses a disproportionate share of

 whether

-the market believes the bonds will be redeemable in the long term.
-In a
+the market believes the bonds will be redeemable in the longest term.

 USA depression, bonds would reflect both the value the